The Little Rock Nine: How children became the centre of the civil rights struggle

 Segregation in schools was made legal by the Plessy v.
 Ferguson Supreme Court case in 1896, which ruled that "separate but equal" facilities were constitutional.

-This ruling allowed states to pass laws mandating segregated schools, and many did so.
+In particular, it allowed states to pass laws mandating segregated schools, and many did so.

-In the South, schools were segregated by race, with white students attending one set of schools and black students attending another.
+In the South, schools were segregated by race, with white students attending one set of schools and Black students attending another.

-However, the reality was that the separate facilities for black students were usually inferior to those for white students.
+However, the reality was that the separate facilities for Black students were usually inferior to those for white students.

 This was especially true in the South, where funding for black schools was often inadequate.